-Voluntary repayment plans are available for individuals unable to pay the entire amount in a lump sum.
+Voluntary repayment plans are available for individuals unable to pay the entire amount owed at once.
 Voluntary repayment plans are not binding.
-However, the benefit to making timely and suitable payments is to avoid a potential garnishment from your current place of employment, or a third-party.
+However, the benefit to making timely and suitable payments is to avoid a potential garnishment from your current place of employment or a third-party.

-A voluntary repayment plan is your promise of how you intend to reduce your UI overpayment account to a zero balance.
-Offered plans are neither accepted nor rejected (and there is no return confirmation) but are left open for your performance of your stated intentions.
+A voluntary repayment plan is your promise of how you intend to pay the full overpayment amount.
+Plans you submit are neither accepted nor rejected, and there is no return confirmation, but are left open for your performance of your stated intentions.
 Remember to make each payment when due.
+It is your responsibility to submit payments each month.
 Under any repayment plan, a final payment may be larger or smaller than any recurring payment amount.
-Failure to timely make a payment will mean that there is no plan in place.
-Making timely and suitable payments under a repayment plan or offer may extend your time to repay the overpayment but does not compromise or reduce the balance of your overpayment account.
-In addition, your voluntary payments may not prevent KDOL from offsetting other monies including, but not limited to, tax returns, offsets, other benefits or future UI benefits.
+Failure to timely make a payment will mean that there is no plan in place and will result in a collection.
+Making timely and suitable payments under a repayment plan may extend your time to repay the overpayment and does not compromise or reduce the balance of your overpayment account.
+In addition, your voluntary payments may not prevent KDOL from offsetting other monies including, but not limited to, tax returns, offsets, future UI benefits or other benefits.

-If you want to establish a repayment plan, you will need your personal information, the current balance and suggested monthly repayment of your overpayment account.
-Submit a completed, signed overpayment Repayment Plan form (K-BEN 899) with an initial payment to Kansas Department of Labor Benefit Overpayment Collections Unit at the address below.
+If you want to establish a repayment plan, provide your personal information, the current balance and suggested monthly repayment of your overpayment account.
+Submit a completed; signed Overpayment Repayment Plan form (K-Ben 899) with an initial payment to the Kansas Department of Labor.

 Kansas Department of Labor